InnerSourceCommons/innersourcecommons.org/content/learn/research/state-of-innersource-survey-2016.md

 title: 'State of InnerSource Survey 2016'
 image: "/images/learn/research/sois2016.jpg"
 weight: 4
 summary: Report of the 2016 State of InnerSource Survey
-book_url: /documents/surveys/InnerSourceCommonsSurvey2016.pdf
+research_url: /documents/surveys/InnerSourceCommonsSurvey2016.pdf
 ---

 The goal of this First Annual State of InnerSource Commons survey was to establish a first baseline of how organizations adopt InnerSource.
 The survey addresses many aspects, including development methods, practices, quality assurance, tools, and motivation and organizational support.